Board of Directors

 Randon is Legal Counsel at ENMAX and focuses on corporate and commercial transactions.
 This includes advising on mergers and acquisitions, developing large-scale projects, setting up joint ventures and general contractual matters.
 He has also completed a secondment with a large Canadian oil and gas company, providing him with valuable experience in considering issues from the perspective of business teams.
 In his free time, Randon enjoys chess and backcountry camping.

 JEFF BRYKSA – Treasurer

 TRACEY STOCK – Secretary

 Tracey has more than 30 years of experience in the energy sector and has been a CAPLA member since 1997.
-He is a lawyer, landman, professional engineer, and chartered manager actively consulting in oil and gas.
+He is a lawyer, landman, professional engineer, qualified mediator, and chartered manager actively consulting in oil and gas.
 He also serves part-time as an AER Hearing Commissioner.
 His background includes leadership in land administration, A&D, negotiations, land systems and conversions, corporate, commercial, survey, and construction law, arbitration, GIS, reservoir engineering, and economic evaluations.
 He teaches surface and mineral A&D administration for CAPL, business law for APEGA, and contract drafting, ethics and professionalism, practice management, and client relations management for the Canadian Centre for Professional Legal Education.
 Evenings often find Tracey teaching business law and land administration at Mount Royal University or volunteering legal advice for clients at Calgary Legal Guidance.
 He has taught intellectual property law and information systems management in the MBA program and survey law for the Schulich School of Engineering at the University of Calgary.
-In 2013 he received CAPLA’s Outstanding Volunteer Award and in 2017 he received the Summit Award for Community Service from APEGA and the Sovereign’s Medal for Volunteers from the Governor General of Canada.
+In 2013 he received CAPLA’s Outstanding Volunteer Award and in 2017 he received the Summit Award for Community Service from APEGA and the Sovereign’s Medal for Volunteers from the Governor General of Canada, and in 2019 he received the Distinguished Service Award for Pro Bono Legal Services from the Canadian Bar Association and Law Society of Alberta.
+Tracey is an elected member of APEGA Council.